aragon/osx/packages/contracts/docs/core/01-how-it-works/01-the-core-contracts/03-plugins/index.md

 ## Customizing your DAO

-To add features beyond the base functionality available, you can customize your aragonOS DAO by installing a wide variety of plugins.
+To add features beyond the base functionality available, you can customize your aragonOSx DAO by installing a wide variety of plugins.

 Plugins can be related to: